ohshitgorillas/docker-wireguard-transmission/README.md

 Many thanks to https://github.com/jordanpotter/docker-wireguard for helping figure out the WireGuard container, and for writing the entrypoint.sh script, which I've modified to remove IPv6.

-Future updates will (hopefully) include a method of selecting the fastest server.
+Future updates will:
+1. Re-enable IPv6
+2. Determine and select the fastest server